 Discussion Paper - Thinking Outside the Cell

-Reduce criminal activity (across Level 1 to Level 6 of the Penalty Scale) in Australia by 9.5% circa within three years of implementation of the recommendations within Thinking Outside the Cell, with a commensurate reduction in both inmate numbers in prisons and the $18.431b expended on Australia's Justice Sector in 2018-19:
+Reduce criminal activity (across Level 1 to Level 6 of the Penalty Scale) in Australia by 9.5% circa within three years of implementation of the recommendations within Thinking Outside the Cell, with a commensurate reduction in both inmate numbers in prisons and the $18.431b expended on Australia's Justice Sector in 2018-19 - $23.2 billion in 2022-23:

 * 33 to 38 fewer murders annually